Great Lakes to accept NMAT Scores for the One Year MBA Program | www.lokmattimes.com

 Great Lakes to accept NMAT Scores for the One Year MBA Program

+Application Deadline on Dec 1, 2023, PGPM Interview Process to go offline for 2024 intake.

-Chennai (Tamil Nadu)/ Gurgaon (Haryana) [India], November 11: Great Lakes Institute of Management, one of the premier B-schools of the country with campuses in Chennai and Gurgaon has announced admissions open for its full-time one year Post Graduate Program in Management (PGPM) and two year Post Graduate Diploma in Management (PGDM) for academic session 2024-25.
+Chennai & Gurgaon (India), November 16: Great Lakes Institute of Management, one of the premier B-schools of the country with campuses in Chennai and Gurgaon has announced admissions open for its full-time one year Post Graduate Program in Management (PGPM) and two year Post Graduate Diploma in Management (PGDM) for academic session 2024-25.
 The institute has also announced that it will be accepting NMAT scores (2022 onward) for the PGPM, in addition to CAT 2022/23, XAT 2023/24 and GMAT taken post 1st Jan 2021.
 The PGDM will continue to accept CAT, XAT and GMAT tests.
 The PGPM requires candidates to have at least 2 years of experience while the PGDM accepts students with 0-3 years of experience.
 The Application Deadline (Cycle 1) for both the programs is 1st Dec 2023.

 ELIGIBILITY CRITERIA for PGPM 2024-25: